theodorechle/Jeu-de-role/README.md

 Plus à venir.

 English : <br>
-An epic role game, mixing fights (with a formula createdby a flatulent AI) and billboards !
+An epic role game, mixing fights (with a formula created by a flatulent AI) and billboards !
 More to come.

 image du jeu : <br>